• Home

 Tips

-• The batter will be sticky, scoop it out into mounds.
-The back of a fork works great to flatten the cookies then use your slightly damp hands to press down and shape them to resemble a cookie.
+• The batter will be sticky, so scoop it out into mounds.
+The back of a fork works great to flatten the cookies, then use slightly damp hands to press down and shape them to resemble a cookie.

 • The cookies don't spread much.